openstack-infra/puppet-cgit/README.md

-# OpenStack Cgit Module
+# This repo has moved to OpenDev

-This module installs and configures cgit
+It can now be found at [https://opendev.org/opendev/puppet-cgit](https://opendev.org/opendev/puppet-cgit)